PaNOSC-ViNYL/ase/doc/tutorials/tutorials.rst

 Tutorials
 =========

-Most of the tutorials will use the :class:`EMT` potential, but any other calculator could be plugged in instead.
+Most of the tutorials will use the :mod:`EMT <emt>` potential, but any other :mod:`Calculator <calculators>` could be plugged in instead.

 .. toctree::
    :maxdepth: 3